Skip to main content Skip to navigation

 2. Uses relevant analytical frameworks and methodologies

-3. Incorporates Treaty and te ao Māori analysis
+3. Incorporates Treaty and Te Ao Māori analysis

 4. Is informed by relevant research and evidence